-The trust's approach to fundraising is not to actively participate but to seek out and apply for other bids and grants that may become available throughout the year.
+The trust's approach to fundraising is not to actively participate but to seek out and apply for bids and grants that may become available throughout the year.
+The trust has undertaken some fundraising activities this year with a focus on holiday clubs.
 Our approach as an organisation that provides support to young people and vulnerable adults is not to directly engage in practices that would leave them open to financial abuse.